Best Outdoor Gear: Stuff You Need For Epic Adventures

 Best backpacking shelter

-Important: If you are buying this setup, pay attention to whether the tent was made before or after 2021, as it will impact which footprint you should buy!
-The links I provide below are for the 2021 model and the 2021 compatible footprint.
+Important: If you’re purchasing this setup, check whether the tent was made before or after 2021, as it affects which footprint you need!
+The links below are for the 2021 model and its compatible footprint.

 Big Agnes Tiger Wall UL2 Tent